Philwsk/DisplayOTron-Network-Monitor/README.md

 If the DNS is working then it displays Green LED & DNS is UP, otherwise it displays Red LED and DNS is DOWN.

 The while loop is not the best way to do this.
-I will figure out the best method for intermittently checking hosts later.
+I will figure out the best method for intermittently checking DNS hosts.

-Additional Thoughts/Ideas to add:
+Additional Thoughts/Ideas to possibly add:

 -Turn script into daemon so it runs in the background without intervention and needing shell